yannbam/claude-desktop-debian/README.md

 **For AppImages:**
 1. Delete the `.AppImage` file
 2. Remove the `.desktop` file from `~/.local/share/applications/`
-3. If using AppImageLauncher, use its uninstall option
+3. If using Gear Lever, use its uninstall option

 **Remove user configuration (both formats):**
 ```bash